ductm54/reserve-data/README.md

 Update Exchange minDeposit will merge the new minDeposit setting to the current minDeposit setting, Any different key will be overwriten from new minDeposit to current minDeposit.
-This allows update one single token's exchange minDeposit on a destined exchange.
+This allows update one single token's exchange minDeposit on a destined exchange. minDeposit input will not be mutiplied by any value, so please prepare a big enough number to avoid exchange's minDeposit increasing.
 ```
 <host>:8000/setting/update-exchange-mindeposit
 ```